EDGE DATA CENTRE

 An organization could request a design consultant (e.g. from Datwyler) to get expert advice on their Edge data centre.
 A consultant can also support the company in terms of a health check of the existing data centre, migration paths, upgrades and consolidation.

-On the right side you can see an example of the new Datwyler Micro Data Centre.
+On the right side you can see an example of the Datwyler Micro Data Centre.
+We also offer mini data centres.

 click to enlarge